Unvaccinated federal employees not granted exemptions to be put on unpaid leave today

 Employees in the core federal public sector who have not been fully vaccinated against COVID-19 will be put on unpaid leave today, unless they were already granted an accommodation.

-The policy could potentially leave more than one thousand workers without pay and unable to access employment insurance benefits.
+The policy could potentially leave more than 1,000 workers without pay and unable to access employment insurance benefits.

 As of Nov.
-3, the vast majority of federal public servants were reported to be fully vaccinated.
+3, the vast majority -- about 95 per cent -- of federal public servants were reported to be fully vaccinated.

-Of the roughly 267,000 employees who declared their status, a little over 3,000 have requested some kind of accommodation so they can work without a full slate of vaccines.
+Of the 267,222 employees who declared their status, a little over 3,150 have requested some kind of accommodation so they can work without a full slate of vaccines.

+The government said 1,255 workers reported that they are completely unvaccinated, which represents about 0.5 per cent of employees who've declared their vaccine status.

+There are 7,284 workers with only one shot of a COVID-19 vaccine.
+They have been given 10 weeks after their first dose to receive their second shot before they are also put on unpaid leave.

 Several federal public sector unions have said they plan to file grievances if they feel an employee's human rights were not respected.